csmets/Server-Driven-UI/docs/schema.md

 To give a TLDR;

 **Atoms** - these are foundational building blocks that make up our user interfaces.
-These can be identified as labels, inputs, buttons, text, they cannot be broken down any further without ceasing to be functional.
+These can be identified as labels, inputs, buttons, text, etc. They cannot be broken down any further without ceasing to be functional.

 **Molecules** - they are relatively simple groups of UI.
 They comprise of atoms put together to become a unit.
 For example, a label, input field and button put together create a form molecule.